 Consulting on a New CIF Strategic Plan

-In 2018, CIF Governing Committee asked for development of a new Strategic Plan to replace our current plan expiring December 31, 2018.
-To ensure that the plan meets the needs of all CIF stakeholders, the CIF completed Phase 1 consultation in the summer/fall of 2018.
-Phase 2 consultation begins in early 2019.
-Please check back here for more information early in 2019.
+In 2018, CIF Committee requested development of a new Strategic Plan to replace our current plan, which expired on December 31, 2018.
+To ensure that the new plan meets the needs of CIF stakeholders, the CIF undertook a phased consultation process which is now complete.

 Operating since 2008, the Continuous Improvement Fund is a partnership between the Association of Municipalities of Ontario (AMO), the City of Toronto, Stewardship Ontario (SO) and the Resource Productivity and Recovery Authority (formerly Waste Diversion Ontario – WDO).